sderosiaux/akka-streams-summary/README.md

 # Akka Streams: A stream processing library

 As any streaming library, we have the concept of
-- Source: create messages
+- Source (input): create messages
-- Channel (more globally, Shape here): messages pass through
+- Channel (flow/stage) (more globally, Shape here): messages pass through
-- Sink: output messages somewhere else (Note: it exists a Sink.ignore to output to a black-hole)
+- Sink (output): output messages somewhere else (Note: it exists a Sink.ignore to output to a black-hole)

 In akka-streams, we have also these abstractions: